 Like the mandrake ➚ in Europe, ginseng has been associated with magical powers because its root is shaped like a child (and hence the use of 人 rén ‘person’ in its name).
 It was believed that it cried when it was harvested.
 From its coincidental shape it has been used as a powerful magic ingredient.
 It is now a well-known health tonic, it was originally harvested in Shanxi province, but now comes mainly from Jilin province and Korea.

 The jujube tree (sometimes called the Chinese date tree) bears succulent fruit.
 Because the sound zǎo is the same as in 早 zǎo ‘early’ a picture of a jujube portrays the wish for ‘soon’.
-If combined with a lychee in a picture this can be taken to mean a wish for children to be born soon; or if combined with a cinnamon tree a desire for rapid promotion to high office.
+If combined with a lychee in a picture this can be taken to mean a wish for children to be born soon; or if combined with a cinnamon tree a desire for early promotion to high office.

 The species of lily most prized in China is the ‘day lily’ (Hemerocallis ➚) whose blooms only last one day.
 The transitory nature of the flowers is said to help you forget your troubles.
-Its rapid sequence of flowers makes it a symbol for childbearing and is therefore a suitable gift for a newly wed.
+Its rapid sequence of flowers makes it a symbol for childbearing and is therefore a suitable gift for newly weds.
 The grace and beauty are associated with foot binding as an Emperor extolled the virtue of the tiny feet in terms of ‘wherever she steps a lily flowers’ and so bound feet became termed ‘golden lilies’.

 Irises are also called 百合 bǎi hé and are considered good for keeping evil at bay particularly at the Dragon boat festival where they were used to decorate doorways.

 The lotus is a much revered motif in Chinese art.
 Its symbolism comes from Buddhism, it is a plant that grows in the stinking mud of marshes and yet produces pure white blossom, so it symbolizes transformation from evil to the good and pure.
 It directly symbolizes summer and fruitfulness.
-The lotus is also known as 莲 lián in Chinese and homophones to lian give it symbolic meanings: 廉 lián ‘incorruptible, modest’; 连 lián ‘join; continuous; successive’; 联 lián ‘unite; join’.
+The lotus is also known as 莲 lián in Chinese and homophones to lian give it symbolic meanings: 廉 lián ‘incorruptible, modest’; lián ‘join; continuous; successive’; 联 lián ‘unite; join’.
 Another name for the lotus hé brings other associations through the homophones 和 hé ‘harmony; union’ so two lotus flowers symbolize total marital harmony.
 There are many other associations: one of the eight immortals He Xiangu holds a flower; one of the Heavenly twins (He-he) also holds one; a lotus with a goldfish it symbolizes the wish for an abundance of gold; with a duck a wish for happiness; with a heron a desire for progression... the list is almost endless.
 Like the lily, the lotus has been associated with bound feet to express their beauty.